ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 description: "Administrators can set up a native connector to import third-party data from data sources such as Facebook Business pages, LinkedIn Company pages, and Instant Bloomberg.
 This lets you archive data from third-party data sources in Office 365 so you can use compliance features such as legal hold, content search, and retention policies to manage the governance of your organization's third-party data."
 ---

-# Use a built-in connector to archive third-party data in Office 365
+# Use sample connectors to archive third-party data in Office 365

+> [!NOTE]
+> Using sample connectors to archive third-party data is in Preview.

-Use a built-in connector in the Security & Compliance Center in Office 365 to import and archive data from a third-party data sources such as Facebook, LinkedIn, Twitter, and Bloomberg.
-After you set up and configure a built-in connector, it connects to the third-party data source (on a scheduled basis), converts the content of an item to an email message format, and then imports those items to a mailbox in Office 365.
+Use a sample connector in the Security & Compliance Center in Office 365 to import and archive data from a third-party data sources such as Facebook, LinkedIn, Twitter, and Bloomberg.
+After you set up and configure a sample connector, it connects to the third-party data source (on a scheduled basis), converts the content of an item to an email message format, and then imports those items to a mailbox in Office 365.

 After third-party data is imported, you can apply Office 365 compliance features such as Litigation Hold, Content Search, In-Place Archiving, Auditing, Supervision, and Office 365 retention policies to the third-party data.
 For example, when a mailbox is placed on Litigation Hold or assigned to a retention policy, the third-party data will be retained.
 You can search third-party data using Content Search or associate it with a custodian in an Advanced eDiscovery case.
-Using built-in connectors to import and archive third-party data in Office 365 can help your organization stay compliant with government and regulatory policies.
+Using sample connectors to import and archive third-party data in Office 365 can help your organization stay compliant with government and regulatory policies.

 > [!NOTE]
-> Currently, only the built-in connector for Facebook Business pages is available.
-More connectors are coming soon.
+> Currently, only the sample connector for Facebook Business pages is available for Preview.
+More sample connectors are coming soon.

 ## Prerequisites for setting up a connector for Facebook Business pages

-You must complete the following prerequisites before you can set up and configure a built-in connector in the Security & Compliance Center to import and archive data from your organization's Facebook Business pages.
+You must complete the following prerequisites before you can set up and configure a sample connector in the Security & Compliance Center to import and archive data from your organization's Facebook Business pages.

 - You need a Facebook account for your organization's business pages (you need to sign in to this account when setting up the connector).
 Currently, you can only archive data from Facebook Business pages; you can't archive data from individual Facebook profiles.